andresgomezfrr/normalizer/docs/_posts/2017-02-14-mapper-functions.md

 }
 ```

-If we use this message using the ReplaceMapper that is defined on the above example, we get this output:
+If we use this message using the ArrayDecompositionMapper that is defined on the above example, we get this output:

 ```json
 {